Iiridayn/textarea-sync/README.md

 TODO - remove files when the page reloads or tab is closed; probably a keepalive of some kind.
 Eh, it works good enough for now.
 TODO - actually test it w/contenteditable
+TODO - inject in textareas hidden in iframes; feasible?

 NOTE - This code was hacked together in 4 hours using extensive GPT-4o support.
 It is not quality nor meant to be representative of quality.
 I just wanted the